Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Introduction

 From a consumption standpoint, the energy requirements of EBs are significantly influenced by driver behavior, charging strategies, road gradients, and battery life \citep{liu2021modelling, jin2022development}.
 Variations in ambient temperature also significantly impact trip energy consumption, implying that we can vary bus-to-trip assignments across the year for better system performance.
 Thus, finding solutions to the EVSP and the CSP requires addressing the planning and operational aspects of the charging infrastructure, keeping variations of supply and demand in mind.
+Most existing stochastic EV charging and infrastructure planning models consider a single source of uncertainty/seasonality, such as renewable energy variability or demand fluctuations.
+In contrast, this study models the effect of ambient temperature on trip energy consumption and of solar irradiance on PV generation.
+This joint representation influences both long-term infrastructure planning and operational decisions.
+Ignoring temperature effects can substantially underestimate energy requirements and associated costs, while ignoring solar seasonality can underestimate grid capacity requirements.
 At a planning level, we need to decide how much grid capacity to design charging depots for, what the solar panel sizes should be, and how much battery storage capacity to have.
 Figure \ref{fig:infographic_charging_depot} illustrates an EB depot in which buses can charge either from the grid, a solar-powered system, or both.
 The long-term planning decisions are marked using bold icons with green captions, and operational decisions regarding charge schedules are marked using red (grid power), blue (solar power), and gray (both grid and solar power) arrows.
 Depending on the realization of GTI and temperatures, in each time interval (which we refer to as a \textit{scenario}), short-term decisions on bus-to-trip assignments and charge schedules are optimized at an operational level.
 This scenario-based approach helps us address the following fundamental question. \textit{How beneficial is it to optimally integrate RES while operating electric transit fleets?} We address this question with a stylized, system-level model, simplifying some elements to ensure scalability.
 Furthermore, we demonstrate the importance of accounting for temperature-specific energy consumption in the CSP and explore solution techniques that make the framework computationally tractable for real-world networks.
 More specifically, our study makes the following contributions.

 \begin{itemize} \item We propose a two-stage multi-scenario linear programming (LP) model where the first-stage variables determine the long-term decisions, such as contracted grid capacity, battery capacity to store energy, and the area of solar panels installed at each charging location.
 The second-stage variables are associated with a specific scenario and decide the energy the BESS draws from the grid and the energy buses take from the BESS and the grid under dynamic ToU electricity prices.